A model structure on the category of small categories for coverings: The -type model structure on

 \section{The $1$-type model structure on $\mathbf{Cat}$}

 Model categories, first introduced by Quillen in \cite{Qui67}, form the foundation of homotopy theory.
 This is a framework to do homotopy theory in general categories.
-In this section, we define a model structure on the category of small categories, which is closely related to coverings, fundamental groups and groupoidifications.
+In this section, we define a model structure on the category of small categories, which is closely related to the notion of coverings, fundamental groups and the groupoidification.